-A: We presently have the strongest infrastructure and relationship with Masters program within the Stanford School of Medicine.
-However, this program will support a REACH Scholar’s study in any Masters program with compelling rationale.
-The program director will work with the Masters degree leadership to assure that the experience will be fulfilling and provide the training needed to conduct scholarship in health equity.
+A: We presently have the strongest infrastructure and relationship with masters program within the Stanford School of Medicine.
+However, this program will support a REACH Scholar’s study in any Stanford masters program with compelling rationale.
+The program director will work with the masters degree leadership to assure that the experience will be fulfilling and provide the training needed to conduct scholarship in health equity.

-A: The REACH scholars programs aims to build a community, thus all Masters programs must be done at Stanford.
-An MPH is the only option outside of Stanford since Stanford does not offer an MPH.
+A: The REACH scholars programs aims to build a community, thus all masters programs must be done at Stanford.
+An MPH at UC Berkeley is the only option outside of Stanford since Stanford does not offer an MPH.

 A: It is our experience that students typically only want to take one year out of their studies.
-In the past, when students have had additional Masters work to finish, they did so in the last clinical year of medical school.
-That being said, the program will work with each student according to their individual circumstances.
+In the past, when students have had additional masters work to finish, they did so in the last clinical year of medical school.
+That being said, please speak with the faculty director if there are questions.

 4) I just received another fellowship, am I still eligible for this program?

 A: Congratulations!
 We seek to fund the maximum number of students possible, so if you have other funding /or fellowship options, you must use that funding.
-HOWEVER please speak to the director regarding participation in other parts of the REACH scholar in Health Equity program.
+HOWEVER, please speak to the director regarding participation in other parts of the REACH Scholars in Health Equity program.

 1) What are you looking for?

-2) I am not an entering Stanford medical student.
+2) I am not an SMSI.
 Can I still apply?

 3) How many students will you accept?

-A: We anticipate being able to fund at least 3-4 students a year for the Masters program.
-This will vary according to the chosen Masters program and existing financial aid.
+A: We anticipate being able to fund at least 5 students a year for the masters program.
+This will vary according to the chosen masters program and existing financial aid.